 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
 For example, SunPower’s SPR-X21-345 panel has a temperature coefficient of -0.3%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will be reduced by -0.3%.
 If its temperature increases all the way to 35° C (95° F), electricity production will decrease by 3%.

 Ideally, you want the lowest temperature coefficient possible.
-As you can see in the graph below, SunPower’s solar panels offer some of the best temperature coefficient ratings on the market today, ranging from -0.38 to -0.29.
+As you can see in the graph below, SunPower’s solar panels offer some of the best temperature coefficient ratings on the market today, at -0.29.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) guarantees that it will be replaced in the event of equipment failure due to manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but the best solar panels come with a 12, 15, or even 25-year warranty.
 In keeping with SunPower’s industry-leading position in the other metrics we’ve assessed, the company offers a 25-year warranty against any defects in their products.